 Invisible Worlds Residency - Ferment!

 The third of our joint FoAM-Eden Project Invisible Worlds residencies is 'Ferment!' with Hoon Kim of Sohn Kitchen, illustrator Elizabeth Fortnum and microbiologist/geneticist Sean Meaden from the University of Exeter.
 The residency will take place in the new Invisible Worlds exhibition laboratory at the Eden Project, and visitors are free to drop in at any time.
+You can follow the progress of the residency here.

 Ferment! is an interactive workshop where we can explore the process through science, food and art.
 British cuisine is uniquely disengaged with this ancient process but we believe it can be a useful tool in developing a new culture.
 As a simple method of preserving natural seasonal gluts and creating exciting flavours with local produce, knowing how to ferment can help open new dialogues between growers and consumers, the environment and the seasons.
 We invite you to study fermentation on its microbial scale, to taste and create your own ferments and explore the sound and art of this wonderful process!